shub-vrm1988/devops.layman/class6-assignment/configure-aws-IAM.md

 ![alt text](Screenshots/image-21.png)

-3. On terminal, run the command - docker tag "image name" "URI link to match the ECR reporsitory":"tag"
+3. On terminal, run the command - docker tag "image name:tag" "URI link to match the ECR reporsitory":"tag"

-4. For accessing aws cli, as a prerequisite we need a IAM account which should have a Permission for "AmazonEC2ContainerRegistryFullAccess" for interacting and pushing the images to repositories.
+4. For accessing aws cli, as a prerequisite we need a IAM account which should have a Permission for "AmazonEC2ContainerRegistryFullAccess" & Admin access for interacting and pushing the images to repositories.
 This permission will help in creating the repository only.

 5. Access Key for IAM user(If not make sure to create one) with a valid tag name.
 Make a note of "Access Key ID" and "Secret Access Key"